-Bernadette Peters On Stage - Theater Credits, Bio and Tickets
+Bernadette Peters On Stage - Theatre Credits, Bio and Tickets

-After graduating from high school, she made her off-Broadway debut in The Penny Friend in 1966.
-From then on, Ms. Peters became a regular on both the Broadway and off-Broadway stage.
-At the end of the 1960s she starred off-Broadway in Curely McDimple and originated the role of Ruby in Dames at Sea, winning her first Drama Desk Award.
+After graduating from high school, she made her Off-Broadway debut in The Penny Friend in 1966.
+From then on, Peters became a regular on both the Broadway and Off-Broadway stage.
+At the end of the 1960s she starred off Broadway in Curley McDimple and originated the role of Ruby in Dames at Sea, winning her first Drama Desk Award.
 On Broadway, she worked as a standby on The Girl in the Freudian Slip (1967) and starred as Bettina in Johnny No-Trump later that same year.
 She went on to star as Josie Cohan in George M! in 1968, winning the Theatre World Award, and as Gelsomina in La Strada in 1969.

-In 1982, Ms. Peters starred as Sally in the off-Broadway production of Sally and Marsha and the following year, she originated the dual roles of Dot and Marie in the Playwrights Horizons production of Sondheim's Sunday in the Park with George.
+In 1982, Peters starred as Sally in the Off-Broadway production of Sally and Marsha, and the following year, she originated the dual roles of Dot and Marie in the Playwrights Horizons production of Stephen Sondheim's Sunday in the Park with George.
 Following the show's Broadway transfer in 1984, she earned her third Tony Award nomination.
 In 1985, she starred as Emma in Andrew Lloyd Webber's Song and Dance and finally won her first Tony Award in 1986.
-She then once again collaborated with Sondheim and starred as the Witch in Into the Woods on Broadway from 1987.
+She then once again collaborated with Sondheim and starred as the Witch in Into the Woods on Broadway in 1987.